hns/cassandrastore/README.md

 We just started out, this library is seriously incomplete.

- * get() currently only retrievs full objects from standard column families
+ * get() currently only retrieves full objects from standard column families
  * remove() currently only removes full rows.

+Patches and contributions are very welcome.

 ### Installation